Preparing for Hurricanes – Part 1: Before the Storm

 By Published On: June 24, 2024Categories: Daily Market News & Insights

-You are likely aware that the hurricane season started on June 1, marking a six-month period of potential storms and threats along the eastern half of the United States (and occasionally Canada).
+You are likely aware that the hurricanes season started on June 1, marking a six-month period of potential storms and threats along the eastern half of the United States (and occasionally Canada).
 If you live or operate a business in a hurricane-prone area, you understand the challenges that can arise.
 In addition to power outages and flooding issues, refueling vehicles and equipment before or after a hurricane can be a major obstacle due to possible fuel shortages and long lines at retail stations.

 To help you stay prepared, we’ve created a two-part article series.
 They will provide you with step-by-step advice on what to do before and after a storm to keep your employees, property, and business safe.
 You’ll find tips on how to secure your building and set up emergency communication plans.
 This series will help you understand what you need to do to prepare for a hurricane and recover afterward.